a19836/phpframeworkdemo/INSTALL.md

 	More info at [docker-compose.yml](./docker-compose.yml)

-### Fresh Installation - using only the Dockerfile (single container)
+### Fresh Installation - using only the Dockerfile (single container - slower process)
 Execute the following commands in your terminal:
 1. Build your Docker image:
 ```
-docker build -t bloxtor .
+docker build -t bloxtor_demo .
 #or
-docker build --no-cache -t bloxtor .
+docker build --no-cache -t bloxtor_demo .

 #'--no-cache' is optional.
 ```

 2. Run the container:
 ```
-docker run --name bloxtor-server -p 8887:80 bloxtor
+docker run --name bloxtor-demo-server -p 8894:80 bloxtor_demo
 ```

 	If already created, just start it:
 ```
-docker start bloxtor-server
+docker start bloxtor-demo-server
 ```

-3. Then access the framework, by opening http://localhost:8887/__system/admin (or use your Docker host IP if not running locally).
+3. Then access the framework, by opening http://localhost:8894/__system/admin (or use your Docker host IP if not running locally).

 	To login into Bloxtor please use user/pass: admin/admin.